DavidToh2/Brick-Breaker/README.md

 - The game handles double-collisions (i.e. when a ball collides with 2 bricks simultaneously at the border joining them), as well as edge collisions (when a ball hits the edge of a brick)
 - Semi-responsive pause/resume button set-up
 - The game resets after every run, so you can play multiple games without re-booting the app :)
+- All level and player data is stored under *level.txt* in a single file, and all sprites are stored under *sprites.png* in a single texture map:

 <img src="sprites/sprites.png" alt="Texture Map" width=225 height=175>